apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

 A CAS server installation and deployment process can be tuned to build and run as a GraalVM native image.
 Compared to the Java Virtual Machine, CAS server native images can run with a smaller memory footprint and with much faster startup times.
 A CAS GraalVM Native Image is a complete, platform-specific executable.
 You do not need to ship a Java Virtual Machine in order to run a CAS native image.
-It requires and uses ahead-of-time processing in order to create an executable.
+It requires and uses ahead-of-time (AOT) processing in order to create an executable.
 This ahead-of-time processing involves statically analyzing CAS application code from its main entry point.

 <div class="alert alert-warning">:warning: <strong>Usage Warning!</strong><p>